sib-swiss/NGS-variants-training/docs/day1/server_login.md

     !!! note "Activating the environment"
         You will need to activate the ngs environment each time you login.

+=== "conda"

+    If you have a conda running on your local computer, you can also install the required software using conda.

+    You can download the conda environment yaml [here](../assets/yaml/variants.yml)

+    Generate the conda environment like this:

+    ```sh
+    conda env create --name variants -f variants.yml
+    ```

+    This will create the conda environment `variants`

+    Activate it like so:

+    ```sh
+    conda activate variants
+    ```

+    After successful installation and activating the environment all the software required to do the exercises should be available.

 ### A UNIX command line interface (CLI) refresher